-The Annual Internal Audit Opinion, as drafted by the SWAP Assistant Director (Head of Internal Audit), lists forty-two pieces of audit work being conducted during 2017/18, which includes consultancy and advisory services.
-Twenty assurance reviews were completed (finalised) during the year with three scoring a 'partial' assurance, therefore there is a sound system of internal control at the Council which will continue to help mitigate any risks to the organisation going forward.
+The Annual Internal Audit Opinion, as drafted by the SWAP Assistant Director (Head of Internal Audit), lists 34 pieces of audit work being conducted during 2018/19, which includes consultancy and advisory services.
+20 assurance reviews were completed during the year and a further 7 will be finalised during 2019/20.
+5 assurance reviews provided "Substantial" assurance and 15 provided "Reasonable" assurance.
+There were no assurance reviews which resulted in either "Partial" or "No Assurance" opinions.